hashicorp/consul/website/source/api/catalog.html.md

 - `filter` `(string: "")` - Specifies the expression used to filter the queries results prior to returning the data.

+- `ns` `(string: "")` - **(Enterprise Only)** Specifies the namespace to list services.
+  This value may be provided by either the `ns` URL query parameter or in the `X-Consul-Namespace` header.
+If not provided at all, the namespace will be inherited from the request's ACL token or will default to the `default` namespace.
+Added in Consul 1.7.0.

 ### Sample Request